Regulation of unmanned aerial vehicles: Indonesia

 In 2015, the Indonesian Ministry of Transportation's Directorate General of Civil Aviation published a rule that regulates the usage of Unmanned Aerial Vehicles in the Indonesian Airspace.
 The rule states that "UAVs should not fly above the altitude of 120m and should not fly inside restricted or prohibited area, and areas around airports."
 UAVs that require altitudes higher than 120m would require a written authorization from the Directorate General of Civil Aviation.
 UAVs equipped with imaging equipment should not fly within 500m from the border of restricted or prohibited area, and if the UAV is involved in imaging activities, the operator should have written permission from the local government.
 Special UAVs equipped with farming equipment such as seed spreader or insecticide spray should only operate in farmland, and should not operate within 500m of housing area.

 Instead of NFZ (No-fly zone) and No-Drone Zone (Airspace around airport at radius of 5 miles), there is a local regulation called KKOP (Kawasan Keselamatan Operasi Penerbangan).
 Indonesian Remote Pilot Certified and Drone Expert, Arya Dega, the KKOP is a UAV-restricted area that not included in NDZ or NFZ.
 I.e.: Presidencial Palace, Government Building, some of Hospital, and Military Facility.

 Iran

 Since May 2023, imported drones are illegal.
 Flying drones are banned in Mazandaran province.
 Tehran city permits are done by IRGC base.
 All drones are registered for air defense.
-Kish island has a UAV post delivery.
+Kish island had a test UAV post delivery.
 There are 18,000 drones.

+Post-war in June 2025 Iranian regime globally fully banned any and all drones unless entirely permissioned to fly via IRIB Islamic Republic Broadcasting.